Shopify/rotoscope/README.md

 # Rotoscope

-Rotoscope performs introspection of method calls in Ruby programs.
+Rotoscope is a high-performance logger of Ruby method invocations.

 ## Status